anupneps/css-sass/README.md

 ## Getting Started

-Clone the repository from github: git clone
+Clone the repository from github: git clone.
 To implement SCSS :

 - npm install scss